2D Animation Studio Tools & Techniques That Are Dominating 2025

 • Storyboard Pro (Storyboarding Software): An indispensable pre-production tool for planning and scene breakdowns.

-• Red Giant Universe (FX Suite): Provides stylized effects, transitions, and color treatments, used frequently by top animation studios for title animations and scene intros.
+• Red Giant Universe (FX Suite): Provides stylised effects, transitions, and colour treatments, used frequently by top animation studios for title animations and scene intros.

 How a 2D Animation Studio Uses Sound Design to Boost Impact